All the photos on this page were taken in Auckland by Extreme Pursuit. They are copyright and must not be reproduced without permission.

 What can I see through the naked eye in Auckland?

 Set your expectations accordingly.
 Yes you can see Aurora in Auckland through the naked eye, but don’t expect to see what is captured in these photos.
-I’ve seen glows of pink and orange and even faint beams, but the colours are washed out, sometimes even grey.
+A camera can capture a far greater range of light than the human eye.
+I’ve seen wonderful glows of pink and orange and many beams with my eyes.
+Sometimes the colours are washed out, often appearing dull or even grey.
 Most of the time, you won’t see much at all through the naked eye unless it’s a really big geomagnetic storm (Kp8+).
 Anything below this can only be captured through a camera.

 Some final words…